MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-configure-new-companies-using-a-cmdlet.md

     ---
 # How to: Configure New Companies using a Cmdlet
-In a number of scenarios, you may want to load and import a configuration package without involving your users or using the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> user interface.
-You can do so by using a ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> Windows PowerShell cmdlet.
+In a number of scenarios, you may want to load and import a configuration package without involving your users or using the ADD INCLUDE<!--[!INCLUDE[rim](../../includes/navnow_md.md)]--> Windows PowerShell cmdlet.
 Scenarios where this may be useful include:

--   Performing data import across multiple ADD INCLUDE<!--[!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)]--> installations without opening each of installation manually.
+-   Performing data import across multiple ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> installations without opening each of installation manually.

 -   Configuring additional application areas for multiple customers.

 ### To deploy a configuration package using a cmdlet

-1. Prepare a ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> package.
+1. Prepare a ADD INCLUDE<!--[!INCLUDE[rim](../../includes/rim_md.md)]--> package.
 For example, you can create a package to import certain values and the names of the table and the fields to insert these values into.

 2. Place the package on a computer where you will run the cmdlet.

-3. Open the ADD INCLUDE<!--[!INCLUDE[nav_shell](../SetupAndAdministration/includes/nav_shell_md.md)]-->.
+3. Open the ADD INCLUDE<!--[!INCLUDE[nav_shell](../../includes/nav_shell_md.md)]-->.

 4. Enter **Invoke-NAVCodeUnit**, and specify information similar to the following example.